 - Keeping it Fresh: A Baker’s Dozen Tips for Today’s Media Relations

-In addition to all that, there will be plenty of time to meet and network with friends and colleagues throughout the event, starting with our traditional opening night reception.
+In addition to all that, there will be plenty of time to meet and network with friends and colleagues throughout the event, starting with an open house on Wednesday evening.

 If you have questions, please email firstname.lastname@example.org or call (212) 731-2268.